kubermatic/kubermatic/docs/proposals/user-cluster-authentication-via-dex.md

 The dashboard should show a button, next to the download-kubeconfig button, which will open up a modal, explaining how to share the cluster using OpenID-Connect.
+As sharing a cluster works by sharing a unique URL, the dashboard should offer a `click-to-copy` function - like with node IP's.
 As we implement this via a feature flag, a new config option must be introduced in the dashboard config.

 ### Client side